yonishelach/nvidia-data-flywheel/docs/05-limitations-best-practices.md

 Workload IDs are essential for correct data partitioning, evaluation, and reporting.
 The system expects all records to be tagged with a unique workload ID; missing or inconsistent IDs will result in improper dataset splits and unreliable comparisons.
 Always ensure that your data ingestion and logging pipelines assign and preserve workload IDs.

+### Misinterpreting the `arguments` Field in AIVA Datasets

+Datasets produced by AIVA (e.g., `aiva-final.jsonl`) store the `arguments` field as a parsed JSON object rather than the JSON-encoded string returned by the raw OpenAI Chat API.
+This is intentionally done because the instrumentation layer captured tool-call inputs after they were parsed by the application, and the NeMo customizer expects `arguments` to be an object.
+If your downstream tools require the original OpenAI representation, stringify this field before use (for example, `record["arguments"] = json.dumps(record["arguments"])`).

 ## Recommended Verification Steps Before Promotion

 | Step | Purpose |